TheTinyPebble/swgtcw-test/README.md

     You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 For more information, see https://review.swgemu.com.

+## Clone Wars Credits and Thanks ##

+A big thank you to everyone who has helped make Clone Wars a reality and also to the members of the SWGEmu community who also share their work for the benefit of others.
+Thank you and full credit to the following people:

+SWGEmu - Core3 usage and the reason we are all here today.
+ModTheGalaxy - ModTheGalaxy tres including all of the CU and NGE items/content.
+Holocron Team - Being helpful and providing guidance when needed.
+Aftermath - Aftermath base code work via the public repo.
+Timbab - Jawa Toolbox usage.
+Halyn - Sitting through hours of us DMing him questions and being a huge help with multiple things.
+TheTinyPebble - Custom Armour system originally created for the Sentinels Republic server.
+Deztia, Slight, Sallorn, Fanta and Eawah - Testing help during Clone Wars development.
+Empire in Flames server - Useful Newsnet terminal mod.
+Infinity server - CA/AAs working with skirts, Covert Hat, Clothes breaking on 0 condition, RegrantSkills Command and the SEA Removal Tool.
+Sentinels Republic server - Healing Battle Fatigue in a Ranger Camp.
+Reckoning server - City Mail spam bug fix.
+Progor - Relics of Corbantis open source launcher base.
+Tyclo - Sentinels Republic open source launcher base, based on the RoC launcher listed above.